 - Ground Cayenne Pepper

-- Get some fresh Colossal Sea Scallops (more information below on selecting the right scallops).
+- Get some fresh Colossal Sea Scallops (more information below about selecting the right scallops).

-- Remove the scallops from the refrigerator, unwrap them, rinse them in very cool tap water and allow them to drain on a fresh paper towel.
+- Remove the scallops from the refrigerator, unwrap them, rinse them in very cool tap water and let them drain on a fresh paper towel.
 Gently dry the scallops and set them on a plate, leaving space between each scallop.

 - Assembly the dry ingredients for the seasoning.
 If you do not have any Natural Sugar, also called Sugar in the Raw or Turbinado, plain old white cane sugar will work just fine.